joszuijderwijk/personal-website/_posts/2022-01-21-remote-bell.md

 I found a blogpost by [Aaron Parecki](https://aaronparecki.com/2017/11/13/5/kickstarter-desk-bell) in which he describes exactly the thing I had in mind!
 He uses his automated bell for Kickstarter pledge alerts, so that's more or less the same use case.
 I also found a video by Jeff Geerling, in which he builds a 'bell slapper'.

-{% include video.liquid path="https://www.youtube.com/embed/Etr7uIL9spg" class="img-fluid rounded z-depth-1" %}
+{% include video.liquid width="50%" height="100%" path="https://www.youtube.com/embed/Etr7uIL9spg" class="img-fluid rounded z-depth-1" %}

 I wanted my bell to (1) still be completely usable and (2) have no overly noticable changes.
-Jeff Geerlings solution failed to meet both requirements.
-Aaron Parecki's solution only met the first, but still requires a huge box on which the bell is mounted.
+Geerlings solution does not meet those requirements and Aaron Parecki's solution only meets the first, but still requires a huge box on which the bell is mounted.
 If I could lose the box it'd be perfect.

 ## Hardware